thoughtbot/apprenticeship/markdown/onboarding-packet.md

 ## Development Discussions

 The Boston office holds weekly development discussions in the upstairs conference room from 1-2pm.
-Upcoming topics for discussion are listed in trello (https://trello.com/b/Ldgkk0rY/development-discussions) and past discussions have notes in the Learn forum (http://forum.thoughtbot.com/category/dev-discussions-at-thoughtbot).
+Upcoming topics for discussion are listed in Trello (https://trello.com/b/Ldgkk0rY/development-discussions) and past discussions have notes in the Learn forum (http://forum.thoughtbot.com/category/dev-discussions-at-thoughtbot).
 Boston